 The above list is just a sampling of accounting and finance roles that are currently in demand.
 See Robert Half’s latest Salary Guide for more examples.

 Now, what about finding the best accounting jobs?
-Here are five strategies for conducting your search:
+Here are five strategies for conducting your accounting job search:

 1. Set career goals and be focused

 Before you apply to the first open position that crosses your path, start by clearly defining your goals and mapping out your desired career path.
 It can help to ask yourself questions such as:

 - Where do I see myself in five years?
 In 10 years?

 - Which areas of accounting am I most passionate about, and how can I gain more expertise in those fields?

 - Do I want to work longer hours to get ahead quickly, or is work-life balance more important to me at this stage of my career?

 - Am I open to working remotely, either permanently or for the near term?